-Rather than using the Mixdown Editor as a "static" setting tool, you can record the movements of faders, mutes and knobs in real time and store them as part of the song.
+Rather than using the Mixdown Editor as a "static" setting tool, you can record the movements of faders, mutes and knobs in real Time and store them as part of the song.
 Further, the Mixdown Editor is fully interactive with other parts of your song.
 Any fades will be registered on the manuscript as dynamic markings (as set in the Song Notation Interpretations dialog) and visa versa.

-There are two ways to automate a mix -
+There are a few ways to automate a mix -

+- VS Workstation's internal mixing functions

-- Music Master scene (snapshot) automation - Music Master dynamic automation
+- Program scene (snapshot) automation

+- Dynamic automation